danserme/smart-fidget-device/README.md

-# Heartbeat and Activity Tracker
+# Smart Fidget Toy Device Software (Heartbeat and Activity Tracker)

 This project is an Arduino-based system that tracks user interactions and heartbeat using a pulse sensor and a rotary encoder.
 It stores data on an SPI flash memory and provides a way to view and manage the recorded sessions.